KanishkaKodithuwakku/new-todo-app/README.md

-# Getting Started with Create  React TODO App
+# Getting Started with Create  React <a href='https://kanishkakodithuwakku.github.io/new-todo-app/'>TODO</a> App

 ### create a new app
 `npx create-react-app my-app`